intrip/laravel-authentication-acl/docs/index.md

   6. How to use my custom views?

-     If you want to use your custom views first run the following command: ```php artisan view:publish jacopo/laravel-authentication-acl```.
-That command creates a copy of the default views in _app/views/packages/jacopo/laravel-authentication-acl_ folder.
-If you edit them they will be used instead of the default views for the package.
-Any composer update command will not override your costumization so it's __update free__.
+     Automatically on install the views,config and assets of the package will be published you can override the views under the folder: 'views/vendor/laravel-autentication-acl'
+     Any composer update command will not override your custumization so it's __update free__.
 Enjoy!.